stevewhitmore/notes/cloud/kubernetes-crash-course.md

 #### Exposing a Deployment with a Service

 You can expose a deployment with the following command: `kubectl expose deployment app-name --port=8080`.
 You can also pass in a `--type` flag which has the default value `ClusterIP`.
 Other choices would be `NodePort` and `LoadBalancer`.

+> LoadBalancer is the most common for external access

 You'll see 2 services when you check.
 One was created by K8s with the default ClusterIP type.
 The other is the one we made: